PascalW24/Flashcard-quiz-system/README.md

 ---
 **Scenario**

- The user opens the program.
-The program loads word pairs from a file, presents them in random order, and asks the user to translate each word.
-The program count’s the amount of tries used and displays it when you entered the right word.
-If the user doesn’t know an answer, he has the option to show the answer and skip it.
+The program loads vocabulary flashcards from a CSV file and quizzes the user by showing a word in one language and asking for its translation.
+Words are presented in random order, and the program tracks how many attempts the user makes for each answer.
+If the user enters the correct translation, the program records the result and shows how many tries were needed.
+If the user doesn’t know the answer, they can skip the word to reveal the correct translation before moving on.
+At any time, the user can end the session and see a summary of their overall performance.a

 ---